vishnukg/nvim/Readme.md

 Commands:

-1. :PackerUpdate -> To update the plugins
+1. :Lazy -> To update the plugins
 2. :Mason -> Mason Dashboard
 3. :TSUpdate -> Update Tree sitter for languages.
 4. :LspInfo -> Shows information about the attached LSP clients in the current buffer.